alelapi/devops-interview-preparation/docs/aws/xray.md

 ## Introduction

 AWS X-Ray is a distributed tracing service that helps developers analyze and debug production, distributed applications.
 It provides an end-to-end view of requests as they travel through your application, showing a map of your application's underlying components and detailed information about requests and responses.
+AWS X-Ray helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
+With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.
+X-Ray provides an end-to-end view of requests as they travel through your application, and shows a map of your application’s underlying components.
+You can use X-Ray to collect data across AWS Accounts.
+The X-Ray agent can assume a role to publish data into an account different from the one in which it is running.
+This enables you to publish data from various components of your application into a central account.

 ### Architecture
 ```